Fact Sheet for Associations

 The Association may borrow funds from SBA to cover insurance deductibles or shortages in an existing maintenance fund.

-SBA disaster loans can be increased by up to 20% of the total amount of disaster damage to real estate and/or leasehold improvements, as verified by SBA to pay for elective upgrades to prevent future disaster damage from a similar disaster, provided the total does not exceed $2 million.
+SBA disaster loans can be increased by up to 20% of the verified physical loss to pay for elective upgrades to prevent future disaster damage from a similar disaster, provided the total does not exceed $2 million.

 Before SBA will disburse any loan funds, we must have confirmation that all the money necessary to complete the repairs is available.
 Therefore, we must have documentation supporting the total project cost of the repairs and the amount of anticipated insurance recoveries.
 The damages to the common areas must be clearly separated from the damage to the individual units to establish eligibility.